ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 ```
 ## arrayRemove

-Returns a pointer to the input array with elements removed based on the provided predicate condition.
+- Returns the array after filtering out the elements that pass the given predicate.

 **Syntax**